Top Facebook execs stepping down

 Facebook will not appoint a direct replacement for Cox.
 Longtime Facebook executive Will Cathcart will head up WhatsApp.

-CEO Mark Zuckerberg reiterated that the company is organizing around a "privacy-focused" emphasis on private messaging, which he announced last week.
+CEO Mark Zuckerberg reiterated that the company is organising around a "privacy-focused" emphasis on private messaging, which he announced last week.

 Founding executives of Facebook-owned Instagram and WhatsApp have also recently left the company.